ibm-cloud-docs/cloud-activity-tracker/tutorials/kp.md

 Use this tutorial to learn how to use the {{site.data.keyword.cloudaccesstrailfull}} service to monitor a user's interaction with the {{site.data.keyword.keymanagementserviceshort}} service.
 {:shortdesc}

 {{site.data.keyword.cloudaccesstrailfull}} is deprecated.
 As of 9 May 2019, you cannot provision new {{site.data.keyword.cloudaccesstrailshort}} instances, and access to *Lite* plan instances will be removed.
-Existing premium plan instances are supported until 9 October 2019.
-Any instance that is still provisioned as of 9 October 2019 will be deleted.
+Existing premium plan instances are supported until 30 September 2019.
 To continue monitoring the activity of your {{site.data.keyword.cloud_notm}} account, provision an instance of the [{{site.data.keyword.at_full}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
 {: deprecated}

 1. Learn how to provision the {{site.data.keyword.cloudaccesstrailshort}} service.